asyncapi/ts-nats-template/README.md

   <em>This is a TypeScript/Node.js NATS template for the AsyncAPI generator.</em>
 </p>

-This template is for generating a TypeScript/Node.js wrapper for a NATS client based on your AsyncAPI document.
+This template is for generating a TypeScript/Node.js wrapper for the NATS client based on your AsyncAPI document.
 The template is based on the [nats-ts](https://github.com/nats-io/nats.ts) library and can be used as both a TypeScript and Node.js library.

 This template is not set in stone so if you have any feedback or suggestions feel free to reach out!

 # How to use